cordovabarbara/CI-CD-practice/README.md

 If you want to use environment variables on environments/environment.prod.ts, you need to change the aporach for use dotenv lib and dotenv-webpack plugin for webpack.

-creacion de repositorio y creacion de nueva rama
+creacion de nueva rama develop